Weekly Goal Review Process: 25-Minute Reset

 Conclusion

 A weekly goal review process is not complicated.
 Five questions, 25 minutes, and a commitment to show up most weeks.
-The research is clear: Harkin and colleagues’ meta-analysis found that frequent progress monitoring significantly increases goal attainment [2], and Matthews’ study found that weekly accountability reporting more than doubles completion rates compared to private goal-setting alone [1].
+The research is consistent: Harkin and colleagues’ meta-analysis found that monitoring goal progress significantly increases attainment [2], Matthews’ conference study found that pairing written goals and action commitments with weekly progress reports tracked with higher mean achievement scores than private goal-setting [1], and Uhlig and colleagues’ 2023 field experiment found that structured weekly planning reduced rumination and improved cognitive flexibility [8].
+If you have wondered how to review your goals without it eating your weekend, this is the answer.

 The best productivity system is not the one with the most features.
 It is the one you use every week without being told to.
-The 5-Point Compass Review is built to be that system – short enough to finish, structured enough to produce real decisions, and forgiving enough to survive the weeks when life gets in the way.
+The 5-Point Compass Review is built to be that system, short enough to finish, structured enough to produce real decisions, and forgiving enough to survive the weeks when life gets in the way.
+The week does not slip away because you lacked ambition.
+It slips away because no one stopped it.
+A 25-minute review is how you stop it.

 Next 10 minutes